pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 frontend will not check whether the absolute path actually maps to the MarFS instance; rather, such an error will likely be caught within the engine itself and reported as a failed call to the internal MarFS traversal routine.
-For a complete listing of arguments and usage information, see `./mustang -h`.
+For a complete listing of arguments and usage information, see `mustang -h`.

 # Acknowledgments